ministryofjustice/cloud-platform-user-guide/source/documentation/logging-an-app/access-logs.md

 The Cloud Platform collects, indexes and presents your application and system log data enabling you to query using Kibana’s standard query language (based on Lucene query syntax).

-To access Kibana, follow the appropriate link below:
+To access Kibana, follow the appropriate link below and authenticate with your GitHub credentials:

 #### Live-1 Cluster
 https://kibana.apps.live-1.cloud-platform.service.justice.gov.uk/_plugin/kibana/